UK Food & Drink | 2026/27

 It can be a crumb, a dust, an oil, a crackle, a finishing salt, a crunchy topping, a fried chilli fleck, or the bit of texture that makes an otherwise familiar dish feel suddenly much more exciting.

-Texture has become central to modern food innovation, particularly across casual dining, QSR, street food, snacks and loaded formats.
-Consumers want contrast and curation to go alongside loud flavours.
+Texture has become central to modern food innovation, with consumers responding to contrast and curation to go alongside loud flavours.

-Texture gives spice somewhere to live beyond the usual sauce, glaze or marinade, while adding a visible point of difference to make familiar formats feel sharper, louder and much more deliberate.
+Texture gives spice somewhere to live beyond the obvious, while adding a visible point of difference to make familiar formats feel sharper, louder and much more deliberate.

 Crunch Confidence